 Results of state assessments will be distributed and discussed at faculty meetings.
-School administrators and teachers will be responsible for placing results in student cumulative folders, notifying parents that results have been received, and conferencing with parents.
+School administrators and teachers will be responsible for placing results in student cumulative folders, notifying parents that results have been received, and conferencing with responsible for placing results in student cumulative folders, notifying parents that results have been received, and conferencing with parents.
 A letter to assist parents in the interpretation of these scores is also sent home with the parent/student report for all grade levels participating in the assessment.
 Results are released by the Central Office to the local media for community awareness.
 System assessment results will be examined with principals during various principal meetings and local school assessment results will be examined in faculty meetings and grade level data meetings by subject area and sub-groups.
 Grade distribution will be examined and addressed by the principal during each nine weeks.
 Each faculty member has been provided access to all content standards in the state courses of study, local curriculum guides, and any other required state assessments.
 Teachers will be responsible for teaching all objectives from the above-mentioned documents.
-Distribution and analysis of School/District Performance data indicating proficiency in Reading and Math and performance of subgroups will include:
+Distribution and analysis of School/District Performance data indicating proficiency in Paedings and Math and performance of subgroups will include: Reading and Math and performance of subgroups will include: